 Origin and history

 The proverb “feed a cold, starve a fever” has its origins in medieval Europe, reflecting the medical beliefs and practices of the time.
 The saying first appeared in print in the 16th century.
 One of the earliest known mentions is from the 1574 dictionary “A Dictionary of the French and English Tongues” by Randle Cotgrave, where a similar sentiment is expressed.
-The idea behind the proverb stems from the humoural theory of medicine, which was prevalent from Ancient Greece through the Middle Ages.
-According to this theory, the balance of bodily fluids, or humours, is essential for health.
+The idea behind the proverb stems from the humoral theory of medicine, which was prevalent from Ancient Greece through the Middle Ages.
+According to this theory, the balance of bodily fluids, or humors, is essential for health.

-The belief was that different ailments required different treatments to reshop balance.
+The belief was that different ailments required different treatments to restore balance.
 Feeding a cold was thought to warm the body and provide the energy needed to fight off the illness.
 Fasting during a fever was believed to prevent additional internal heat production and give the digestive system a rest, allowing the body to focus on fighting the infection.

 Over time, as medical science advanced, the specific practices advised by the proverb have been questioned and largely set aside.
-However, the saying has persisted as a cultural artefact, reflecting historical approaches to healthcare and the enduring human inclination to find simple, memorable guidelines for manageing common health issues.
+However, the saying has persisted as a cultural artefact, reflecting historical approaches to healthcare and the enduring human inclination to find simple, memorable guidelines for managing common health issues.

 Similar proverbs and synonyms